ilessing/Alma-Administrator-Certification/Resource-mgmnt_notes.md

   - the "001 to MMS_ID Match Method" should be used when importing records previously exported from Alma

 ###### Norm rules, Merge Methods, Match Methods can be applied to:
-  1. single record in MD editor
+  1. a single record in MD editor
   2. importing bib records from external search source
   3. importing bibs from OCLC connection
   4. importing records in batch mode via an Import Profile

 ---------------------------------------

-## Resource Mngmt 4
+### Resource Mngmt 4

 #### Metadata Customization
   Marc21 Bib & holdings MD Schema customization